1. Apply for a credit card for the sign-up gifts

 Are you ready for a credit card?

-Notwithstanding the great rewards and benefits that these pieces of plastic are able to offer, it’s also important to do your researching and comparisons properly, so that you’re ready to use credit responsibly.
-Here’s hoping these hacks are able to set you on the right path!
+Notwithstanding the great rewards and benefits that these pieces of plastic can offer, it’s also important to do your researching and comparisons properly, so that you’re ready to use credit responsibly.
+Here’s hoping these hacks can set you on the right path!